 Q:Does hand size matter?

 A: Yup.
 The bigger instruments can be a real stretch for small hands.
 Measure your hand from the tip of the pinky finger to end of the thumb.
 Stretch them as far apart as they will go.
-I come in at 9.5".
-If you are within an inch or so of that, you will have no problem playing any of these instruments.
-If you are less than 7", you may want to stay clear of Low A & B Shakuhachi and Low G flute.
-Under 5.5" then also stay away from the Tenor Sweet Potato Ocarina.
+This CHART will tell you what you can easily play.

 Q: Are these instruments safe for children?